Thailand's Most Famous Waterfall

 Seven tiers of turquoise water cascading down limestone.
 Swimming pools at each tier.
 The hike to the top takes about 90 minutes.
-It's genuinely beautiful — and it's crowded by 9am on weekends.
-Here's what you need to know before you go.
+It's beautiful, and it's crowded by 9am on weekends. before you go.

 Erawan Falls Tours